Actindo-AG/Documentation/DataHub/Integration/04_ManageChannels.md

 # Manage the channels

 A channel is needed to create offers for a certain connection.
 By default, the *Actindo Basic* channel has been preset.
 If you want to maintain multiple channels, you have to create and activate the respective channels.

-> [Info] A channel is not equal to a marketplace or web store connection.
-You can create a channel and use it for another connection.
+> [Info] A channel does not equal a marketplace or web store connection.
+It is just a dimension that can be added to the multi-channel attributes.

 [comment]: <> (Insert link for procedure about creating a new connection when available)